peeranha/peeranha-web/app/faq/en.md

 ### How does it work?

-Peeranha is built using smart contracts on the Telos blockchain.
+Peeranha is built using smart contracts on the Polygon blockchain.
 Large content is stored via distributed storage (IPFS) and only hashes of all documents are posted on the blockchain to save expensive blockchain storage.
 Reputation, privileges, moderation, rewards and all other rules are built into smart contracts and are visible to anyone.

 ### Where do tokens for rewards come from?